Accenture Layoffs 2020: 25,000 Job Cuts Possible, Report Suggests

-Accenture layoffs will impact roughly 700 to 900 employees in the United Kingdom, according to The Guardian.
+The global Accenture job cut report surfaces roughly a month after regional layoff reports surfaced.
+For instance, 700 to 900 employees in the United Kingdom are being cut, according to a July 2020 report from The Guardian.
 The global IT consulting firm will make the UK cuts from July through September 2020.
-Roughly 6 percent to 8 percent of Accenture’s UK staff — across all levels and all parts of the business — will be impacted, the report says.
+Roughly 6 percent to 8 percent of Accenture’s UK staff — across all levels and all parts of the business — will be impacted, that report said.

 The layoffs reinforce a recent job cut trend across the IT consulting and IT services sector.
 Amid the coronavirus pandemic and associated economic fallout, businesses such as Cognizant, Deloitte, KPMG and PwC have confirmed layoffs.